joparayno/ECE2112-PA3-Parayno/README.md

 cars[['Model', 'cyl', 'gear']][cars['Model'].isin(['Mazda RX4 Wag', 'Ford Pantera L', 'Honda Civic'])]
 ```

-The code above allowed me to determine the number of cylinders and the type of gear the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’, and ‘Honda Civic’ have.
-This resulted in the output displayed below.
+With the help of the .isin function, I was able to filter and select specific data within the data frame.
+This enabled me to determine the number of cylinders and the type of gear the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’, and ‘Honda Civic’ have.
+The resulting output is displayed below.

 ![Screenshot 2024-09-15 at 11 48 29 PM](https://github.com/user-attachments/assets/d4f3d7fd-5c9c-423f-ba5f-d3b4c5d683ea)